It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: Not really.
 I’m happy for them.
 I’ll probably miss Barbara the most.
 She was brilliant.

-I enjoyed it.
-Some of it was very witty and even the silly bits were acceptable in the context of the story.
-And there are some really nice moments at the beginning and the end.
-I’m getting a bit bored with the Daleks, though.
-Anyway, I’ll give it -
+Sue: I enjoyed that.
+Some of it was very witty, and even the sillier bits were fine in context.
+And there were some really nice moments at the beginning and right at the end.
+I’m a bit bored of the Daleks, though.
+Anyway, I’ll give it:

 5/10